The Other Denmark

 - Look up the height of the tallest dogwood tree on record.
 If a building has several stories that are 11 feet tall, how many stories is the tallest dogwood tree?

-- If the maximum diameter of a dogwood tree is 50 cm, does that seem like a very thick tree to you?
+- If the maximum diameter of a dogwood tree is 50 centimeters, does that seem like a very thick tree to you?
 Justify your answer.
 How does that compare to the diameter of a tree near you?

 - A species of Asian dogwood has berries that can be much larger than the species native to the eastern US.
 If these berries are twice as large as the native ones, how much greater mass do they have?
 What if the berries are three times larger?
 Ten times?
 Identify the pattern that is developing.